Skip to main content

 User journeys are not diagrams to present.
 They are systems to observe, test, and refine.

-They help you understand how people actually move through a digital experience, where they lose confidence, and what prevents them from reaching the outcome they came for.
+They help teams understand how people actually move through a digital experience, where they lose confidence, and what prevents them from reaching the outcome they came for.

-When you understand the real journey, optimization becomes more precise.
-You stop guessing based on isolated pages and start improving the system around user intent.
+When the real journey is understood, optimization becomes more precise.
+Teams stop guessing based on isolated pages and start improving the system around user intent.

 That is the value of journey mapping.